emqx/cloud-docs/en_US/upgrade_policy.md

 # Upgrade Policy

-This page introduces the strategies for platform upgrades, EMQX deployment upgrades, and discontinued features in EMQX Cloud.
+This page introduces the strategies for console upgrades, EMQX upgrades, and deprecations in EMQX Cloud.

 ## Console Upgrades

-Console upgrades involve all aspects of the EMQX Cloud console, including functionality, interface, and user experience, apart from deployment upgrades and feature deprecation.
+Console upgrades involve all aspects of the EMQX Cloud console, including functionality, interface, and user experience, apart from EMQX upgrades and deprecations.

 ### Potential User Impact
-- Minor Impact: Functionality upgrades will consider user data security and compatibility, resulting in a minor impact on user operations.
+- Minimal: Functionality upgrades will consider user data security and compatibility, resulting in a minor impact on user operations.
-- No Impact: If a new feature is introduced and not utilized by users, there will be no impact.
+- None: If a new feature is introduced and not utilized by users, there will be no impact.

 ### Examples
-- Support for new payment methods
+- Support for new payment methods.
-- Adding new deployment monitoring metrics to the Metrics page
+- Adding new monitoring metrics to the Metrics.
-- Adding new deployment regions
+- Adding new regions.

 ### Frequency
-Every two weeks
+Every two weeks.

-### Notifications
+### Communication before the change
-Occasional notifications: Communication may include email notifications, updated documents, and articles, or communication with sales and customers.
+Sometimes communicated: Communication may include email notifications, updated documents, and release notes, and/or communication from sales and customer operations.

 ### Upgrade Approach
 EMQX Cloud conducts the upgrade.

-## Deployment Upgrades
+## EMQX Deployment Upgrades

-EMQX Cloud deployment upgrades include version upgrades for all deployed products.
+EMQX deployment upgrades include version upgrades for all deployed products.

 ### Potential User Impact
-- Major Impact: EMQX version upgrades or significant updates may cause temporary disconnection of connected devices, requiring client-side support for automatic reconnection.
+- Large: EMQX version upgrades or significant updates may cause temporary disconnection of connected devices, requiring client-side support for automatic reconnection.
-- Minor Impact: Minor EMQX upgrades primarily aim to fix potential bugs and are generally applied through hot updates, causing no impact on the device side.
+- Minimal: Minor EMQX upgrades primarily aim to fix potential bugs and are generally applied through hot-fix, causing no impact on the device side.
-- No Impact: EMQX security patches and similar updates have no impact on already connected devices.
+- None: EMQX security patches and similar updates have no impact on connected devices.

 ### Examples
-- Serverless support for bulk import of authentication data via the console
+- Serverless support for bulk import of authentication data via the console.
-- Upgrades to EMQX deployment versions
+- Upgrades to EMQX deployment versions.
-- Changes to API request addresses
+- Changes to API URI.

 ### Frequency
 - Serverless feature upgrades typically occur every few months.